maxzheng/python-examples/README.rst

     # Repeat steps 2 & 3

-Did you find the examples useful and helpful to learn Python and want to see more?
+Did you find the examples helpful to learn Python and want to see more?
 Watch or star the repo to let me know, and I will add more. ;)